Hey, welcome to my Coinbase review!

 As I mentioned earlier, it has over 40 licenses to operate in just the U.S. alone and is licensed to legally operate in the other 31 countries that make its list.

 On top of that, Coinbase keeps its assets insured, so you can’t technically lose any of your money by hacking and theft!

 Another thing that makes Coinbase so safe to use is the fact that it can’t be used anonymously.
-Due to the KYC rules, users must submit a government-issued piece of ID and, in some cases, address verification in order to use the platforms buy and sell features.
-Security gives another positive aspect to this Coinbase review.
+Due to the KYC rules, users must submit a government-issued piece of ID and, in some cases, address verification in order to use the platforms BUY and SELL features.
+As you can probably see, security is yet another positive aspect of this Coinbase review.